World's Columbian Exposition: Planning and organization

 Chicago representatives not only fought for the world's fair for monetary reasons, but also for reasons of practicality.
-In a Senate hearing held in January 1890, representative Thomas Barbour Bryan argued that the most important qualities for a world's fair were “abundant supplies of good air and pure water,...ample space, accommodations and transportation for all exhibits and visitors...."
-He argued that New York had too many obstructions, and Chicago would be able to use large amounts of land around the city where there was "not a house to buy and not a rock to blast...." and that it would be so located that "the artisan and the farmer and the shopkeeper and the man of humble means" would be able to access the fair easily.
-Bryan continued to say that the fair was of “vital interest” to the West, and that the West wanted the location to be Chicago.
-The city spokesmen would continue to stress the essentials of a successful Exposition and that only Chicago was fit to fill these exposition requirements.
+In a Senate hearing held in January 1890, representative Thomas Barbour Bryan argued that the most important qualities for a world's fair were "abundant supplies of good air and pure water", "ample space, accommodations and transportation for all exhibits and visitors".
+He argued that New York had too many obstructions, and Chicago would be able to use large amounts of land around the city where there was "not a house to buy and not a rock to blast" and that it would be located so that "the artisan and the farmer and the shopkeeper and the man of humble means" would be able to easily access the fair.
+Bryan continued to say that the fair was of "vital interest" to the West, and that the West wanted the location to be Chicago.
+The city spokesmen would continue to stress the essentials of a successful exposition and that only Chicago was fit to fill these exposition requirements.

 The location of the fair was decided through several rounds of voting by the United States House of Representatives.
-The first ballot showed Chicago with a large lead over New York, St. Louis, and Washington, DC, but short of a majority.
+The first ballot showed Chicago with a large lead over New York, St. Louis and Washington, D.C., but short of a majority.
 Chicago broke the 154-vote majority threshold on the eighth ballot, receiving 157 votes to New York's 107.

 The exposition corporation and national exposition commission settled on Jackson Park and an area around it as the fair site.
 Daniel H. Burnham was selected as director of works, and George R. Davis as director-general.
 Burnham emphasized architecture and sculpture as central to the fair and assembled the period's top talent to design the buildings and grounds including Frederick Law Olmsted for the grounds.
-The temporary buildings were designed in an ornate Neoclassical style and painted white, resulting in the fair site being referred to as the "White City".
+The temporary buildings were designed in an ornate neoclassical style and painted white, resulting in the fair site being referred to as the "White City".

 The Exposition's offices set up shop in the upper floors of the Rand McNally Building on Adams Street, the world's first all-steel-framed skyscraper.
-Davis's team organized the exhibits with the help of G. Brown Goode of the Smithsonian.
-The Midway was inspired by the 1889 Paris Universal Exposition, which included ethnological "villages.”
+Davis' team organized the exhibits with the help of G. Brown Goode of the Smithsonian.
+The Midway was inspired by the 1889 Paris Universal Exposition, which included ethnological "villages".